-The current approach taken in oneM2M Release-1 treats data as black boxes, i.e. the content is opaque and applications have to a-priori know how to interpret the data.
+The current oneM2M approach treats data as black boxes, i.e. the content is opaque and applications have to a-priori know how to interpret the data.
 The result is a relatively tight coupling on the logical level (not the communication level) between the producers of data and the consumers of data.
 The consumer is programmed or configured for certain consumers.
 This typically requires a-priori agreement between the two regarding the meaning, i.e. the semantics of the data, which is then implicitly coded into the producer and the consumer.